Charles Arntzen: Career

 In 2017, Charles Arntzen retired from Arizona State University as an emeritus professor.
 He had been appointed to the Florence Ely Nelson Presidential Endowed Chair at ASU in Tempe in 2000.
-He was the Founding Director of the Biodesign Institute (previously identified as the Arizona Biomedical Institute) from 2001-2003, and served as the co-director of the Center for Infectious Diseases and Vaccinology with Processor Roy Curtiss until 2007.
+He was the Founding Director of the Biodesign Institute (previously identified as the Arizona Biomedical Institute) from 2001 to 2003, and served as the co-director of the Center for Infectious Diseases and Vaccinology with Processor Roy Curtiss until 2007.
 Prior to joining ASU, Arntzen served as president and CEO of Boyce Thompson Institute - a not-for-profit corporation affiliated with Cornell University.
 Earlier administrative experience included service as director of research at the Dupont Company in Wilmington, Delaware.

 He had also been the deputy chancellor for agriculture; dean, College of Agriculture and Life Sciences; and director of the Texas Agricultural Experiment Station in the Texas A&M University System.
 While at TAMU he led the development of the Institute of Biosciences Technology in the Texas Medical Center, Houston.
 Arntzen began his academic career in 1969 at the University of Illinois, Urbana, and jointly held an appointment as a scientist in the US Department of Agriculture (USDA).
 In 1980 he moved to Michigan State University to become the director of MSU's Department of Energy Plant Research Laboratory (PRL), a position he held until being recruited to join the DuPont Company.

 Throughout his career, Arntzen participated in and was funded by multiple international projects, including research in India, Egypt, Australia, China, Japan, Israel and Europe.
 In 1973-1974 and also in 1976 he held an appointment in the Laboratoire de Photosynthèse du CNRS, Gif-sur-Yvette, France.
 In 1981 he served as a fellow in the Department of Applied Mathematics of the Australian National University, Canberra, and in 1983 he was an Academia Sinica Visiting Scientist in Beijing and other locations in China.
 He was awarded a Doctor of Philosophiae honoris causa. from the Hebrew University of Jerusalem in 2008.